Victor-Guerrero-Devs/programming-books/joy-of-javascript/2-inheritance-based-object-modeling/README.md

 ## 2.2 Constructor Functions

 The constructor functions have been used for building objects in JavaScript for a long time, and they offer a scalable way to create many objects of the same shape.
 The section discusses advanced techniques related to the constructor function pattern.

+### 2.2.1 Functions as Templates

+- Using functions to build objects in JavaScript is a good design decision that makes your code less fragile and more maintainable.
+- Constructor functions are a way to initialize objects populated with different data.
+By using functions, you can easily instantiate as many objects as you like.
+- However, you need to call the function with the "new" keyword to ensure the context is initialized properly.
+The objects do not share references to any properties, and to fix this problem, you need to configure how prototype links are set up as new objects are created.